G™The Seventy Maxims Of Maximally Effective Machine Learning Engineers

 61. Don’t bring BERT into a logistic regression.

-62. Any tensor labeled “output” is dangerous at both ends.
+62. Any switch labeled PYTORCH_NO_POWERPLANT_BLOWUP is dangerous with both settings.

 63. The CTO knows how to do it by knowing who Googled it.